 Plastic wrap– This is one of those everyday products that we wonder how cooks of yore ever did without.
 It’s the miracle that let’s us say, like a satisfied movie director, “That’s a wrap!”

-Food processor- Though a lot of kitchens and cooks fair well without one of these whirring wonders, it’s a device that can save time and a lot of energy with chopping, dicing, etc. They are now competitively priced and widely available.
+Food processor- Though a lot of kitchens and cooks fair well without one of these whirring wonders, it’s a device that can save time and a lot of energy with chopping, dicing, etc. They are now competitively priced and widely available, even in smaller sizes.
 If you can, buy a nice one with a guarantee or warranty.

 Electric whisk– Balloon whisks work well for most baking, but are hard work.
 If you bake a lot without the help of an electric whisk, you may end up looking like a contestant in the world arm wrestling championship.